All Rights Reserved for Just Business© by Tajanara Scott aka Afrodite107.

 "It doesn't matter, I'll deal with her later.
 You have five minutes left, Ms. Clark.
 You're done packing presume?"
 He asked.

 "I know about your legitimate child!"
 I blurted, it was literally the first thing that came to mind.

 He blinked at me.
 "Sorry....my what?"
 He asked, confused.
-I sighed and dropped into the chair in front of his desk, sighing.
+I dropped into a chair in front of his desk, sighing.

 "Is everything ok, Ms. Clark?"
 He asked, he must have seen the tear I tried to blink away.

 "I hope you know crying isn't going to get you your job back."
 He said.
 I looked at him and smiled.
-I've seen you fired your assistant for sipping your coffee in the elevator so trust me I know tears don't work with you.
+I've seen you fired your assistant for spilling your coffee so trust me I know tears don't work with you.